This 756km2 national park on the border of the Afar and Oromia regions is readily accessible, being just 190km drive from Addis Ababa.

 Habitat is mostly comprised of dry, grassy plains, acacia scrub and there is some riverine woodland along the Awash River, as well as Doum palm groves at the park's hot springs.

-Scenery is lovely including varied highlights such as the Awash Falls (at their best during or just after the rains); Lake Beseka, the crater of the dormant Fentalle volcano and the Awash Gorge.
+Scenery includes varied highlights such as the Awash Falls (at their best during or just after the rains); Lake Beseka, the crater of the dormant Fentalle volcano and the Awash Gorge.
 The park is best visited for its diverse birdlife, with a species list in excess of 450.
-Highlights for birders include 7 species of Bustard (notably Kori and Arabian bustards), flocks of various species of Sandgrouse; Abysinnian roller and gorgeous Northern carmine bee-eaters.
+Highlights for birders include 7 species of Bustard (notably Kori and Arabian bustards), flocks of various species of Sandgrouse; Abbysinnian roller and gorgeous Northern carmine bee-eaters.

 Activities in and around the park include game drives (the main circuit is about 35km and does include some rough roads) and walks; visiting the Aga Edu Hyena Cave 2km from Lake Beseka to see the resident Spotted hyenas and visiting Filwoha Hot Spings and their blue pools surrounded by Doum palms.

 1km south of the national park gate and in a lovely location facing the Awash Falls, this rustic 25-room property is our accommodation of choice for visitors to Awash National Park.
 The bungalows have been built using stone, thatch and bamboo and have private, en-suite facilities.
 There are netted windows and mosquito netting (essential for this area) is provided, but do take plenty of repellent w...

 Looking for inspiration?

 You'll find expert travel guides, holiday ideas and insider tips now on the Rainbow blog

 - We've been leading wildlife travel since our first South Africa tours over 25 years ago

 - Our Travel Specialists have lived in their specialist area for years

 - We work with local guides to immerse you deeper in our diverse range of experiences